istio/istio.io/content/docs/tasks/security/rbac-groups/index.md

     EOF
     {{< /text >}}

-1. Apply a `DestinationRule` policy on `sleep` to use mutual TLS when communicating with `httpbin`.
+1. Apply a policy through a destination rule for the `sleep` service to use mutual TLS when communicating with `httpbin`.

     {{< text bash >}}